-Luckily for us, Myrna was kind enough to answer a few questions as the tour was getting started so that we can give you a sneak peek into the mind of the creator of Marbles – Eye of the Tiger.
+Luckily for us, Ruth Premo-Berkowitz was kind enough to answer a few questions as the tour was getting started so that we can give you a sneak peek into the mind of the creator of The Barber’s Daughter and the Pink Frog Pond.

-OP: Tell us a little bit about Marbles – Eye of the Tiger.
+OP: Tell us a little bit about The Barber’s Daughter and the Pink Frog Pond.
 What is it about?

 OP: Why did you decide to write this story?